steemit/condenser/src/app/help/en/faq.md

 Steemit, Inc. is a privately held company and is not available for public investment.

 Though not considered an investment, you can purchase STEEM tokens which can go up or down in value.
-You can power up these tokens into STEEM Power, which grants more influence in the Steem platform.
+You can power up these tokens into Steem Power, which grants more influence in the Steem platform.

 <a href="#Table_of_Contents_Steemit__Inc">^</a>
 ## <span id="What_does_Steemit_s_development_roadmap_look_like">What does Steemit’s development roadmap look like?</span>